Irish Soda Bread Muffins

 This post may contain affiliate links.
 Please read our disclosure policy.

-Irish Soda Bread Muffins with Buttermilk and Raisins is a delightful twist on classic Irish Soda Bread.
-They’re sweet, delicious, and festive for St. Patrick’s Day or any day you feel like celebrating in March!
+Irish Soda Bread Muffins are a delightful twist on classic Irish Soda Bread.
+They’re sweet, delicious, and festive for St. Patrick’s Day or any day in March!

 Recipe Overview